richardeschloss/nuxt-socket-io/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev:server

-Note: `npm run dev` will just run nuxt (you'd have to implement the io server separately and remember to allow the client's origin.
-Explanation coming)
+Note: `npm run dev` will just run nuxt, it will be much more helpful to run the server too.
+You may be interested in the design pattern being used on the ioServer.
+As long as you have `.js` files in your `server/channels` directory and make sure to export a function named `Svc`, the `server.js` will automatically register it.
+This is somewhat analagous to the automatic routing of pages that you place in your `pages` folder.

 # build for production and launch server
 $ npm run build